evanhackett/pandemic-workshop-prototype/README.md

 * Made actor module ✅

 # Work sesison eight, Tuesday 4/28
 * Add an infected actor to infect the other actors ❌
+* We started trying to test the infect logic at the unit level instead of the simulation level which lead us to chasing our tails a bit.
+* Invented a new guiding principal from this. ✅

 # Work sesison nine, ??
 4/??
 * Write an integration test for actor infection in simulation.js